daylinmorgan/viv/README.md

 ```
 ---

-`Viv` is a standalone dependency-free `venv` creator.
+`Viv` is a standalone dependency-free `venv` creator [^1].
+`Viv` helps you ignore silly things like managing temporary or rarely used virtual environments,
+while still unleashing the full power of python scripting with it's entire ecosystem at your disposal.

 `Viv`'s uncompromising insistence on portability means that it will always:

 1. only use the standard library
 2. never exceed a single script.

-For that reason any usage of the `CLI` can be accomplished using a remote copy as seen in the below install command.
+For that reason any usage of the `cli` can be accomplished using a remote copy as seen in the below install command.

+Currently, the project is in alpha and in particular the `cli` is under active development and is subject to change.
+The basic feature set surrounding virtual environment/dependency management should remain stable however.

 ## Setup